-On the basis of fuel type, the market for burner management system has been segmented into oil, gas, and others.
-Presently, BMS for gas-powered burners witness higher demand across a number of industries as they are environmentally friendly as compared to oil and coal-powered ones.
+Based on fuel type, the market for burner management systems has been segmented into oil, gas, and others.
+Presently, BMS for gas-powered burners witness higher demand across several industries as they are environmentally friendly as compared to oil and coal-powered ones.
 Industries are also increasingly utilizing gas-fired burners owing to their higher operating efficiencies and easy the availability of natural gas.
 In 2018, the gas segment accounted for over 50% share of the overall market.
-The segment is expected to dominate the global market for burner management system over the forecast period.
+The segment is expected to dominate the global market for the burner management system over the forecast period.

 Governments worldwide are enforcing stringent environment norms to minimize pollution levels.
 These norms are expected to drive the adoption of gas-fired burners as combustion of natural gas releases meager amounts of Nitrogen Oxides (NOx), Sulfur Dioxide (SO2), Carbon Dioxide (CO2), Carbon Monoxide (CO), and other reactive hydrocarbons and virtually no particulate matter.
 Coal and oil are composed of complex molecules, which, when combusted, release higher levels of harmful emissions.
 These factors are expected to encourage the growth of the gas segment over the forecast period.